mikegsCoder/Task-Manager/README.md

 - Windows Presentation Foundation
 - Entity Framework Core and MSSQL for TaskManager with MSSQL version
+- Entity Framework Core and PostgreSQL for TaskManager with PostgreSQL version
 - Entity Framework Core and SQLite for TaskManager with SQLite version
 - MongoDbDriver and MongoDB for TaskManager with MongoDB version
 - C#